fjro/mnla/README.md

 This study compared three different measures of association (a probabilistic measure of association called *A*, distance correlation (*dcor*) and Maximal Information Coefficient (*MIC*)) at identifying inter-variable relationships in large biological datasets.
 The comparisons are based on power simulations of two-way associations using a range of sample sizes, sampling distributions and additive noise levels.

 The simulations found that no measure of association had greater statistical power in all cases.
-Using the gene expression data, *dcor* identified all strong associations identified by $A$ in the two-way case.
+Using the gene expression data, *dcor* identified all strong associations identified by *A* in the two-way case.
 The analysis suggests that $A$ suffers from some of the same power deficiencies that have been previously identified for *MIC*.

 Usage
 -----